jieter/django-tables2/docs/index.rst

 :meth:`~django_tables2.columns.BoundColumn.header` method.
 By default this method returns a titlised version of the column's ``verbose_name``.

-When using queryset input data and a verbose name hasn't been explicitly defined for a column, the corresponding model field's verbose name will be used.
+When using queryset data and a verbose name hasn't been explicitly defined for a column, the corresponding model field's verbose name will be used.

 Consider the following:

     >>> class Person(models.Model):
-    ...     first_name = models.CharField(verbose_name='FIRST name', max_length=200)
+    ...     first_name = models.CharField(verbose_name='model verbose name', max_length=200)
     ...     last_name = models.CharField(max_length=200)
     ...     region = models.ForeignKey('Region')
     ...